project-chip/connectedhomeip/examples/ota-requestor-app/mbed/README.md

 After device reset these lines should be visible:

-    [INFO][CHIP]: [-]Mbed lighting-app example application start
+    [INFO][CHIP]: [-]Mbed ota-requestor-app example application start
     ...

-    [INFO][CHIP]: [-]Mbed lighting-app example application run
+[INFO][chip]: [-]Mbed ota-requestor-app example application run

-The lighting-app application launched correctly and you can follow traces in the terminal.
+The ota-requestor-app application launched correctly and you can follow traces in the terminal.

 ### CHIP Tools